Frequently Asked Questions

 7

-Will translation services be available at the conference and clinic?
+Will translation services be available for attendees?

 Yes.
 Clinic appointments at the hospital include access to in-person translators, but these services must be scheduled in advance to ensure availability.
 For non-English speakers who need assistance during the conference or at social gatherings, we can also arrange translation services with advance notice.
 Please contact us as early as possible to coordinate support.